aki017/slack-api-docs/methods/chat.postMessage.md

-This method posts a message to a channel.
+This method posts a message to a public channel, private group, or IM channel.

 ## Arguments